TeXworks/texworks/modules/QtPDF/README.md

  - ~~Don't show mouse cursor while using the magnifier~~ __DONE__

 ### Wishlist
+ - Add automated (unit) tests (presumably using the QtTest framework as that directly supports generating and monitoring Qt events)
  - Speed up magnifier; in Tw, it seems much more responsive.
 This might be due to using centerOn in PDFDocumentMagnifierView::setPosition but needs closer investigation